puppetlabs/puppet-docs/source/guides/modules.markdown

 backwards compatibility to today's layout.

-For some environments it might be worthwhile to consider extending the modulepath configuration item to contain branches directly from VCS, e.g. by saying svn:file:///Volumes/svn/repos/management/master/puppet.testing/trunk to set-up access for a testing Puppet master as is done manually in BranchTesting.
+For some environments it might be worthwhile to consider extending the modulepath configuration item to contain branches checked out directly from version control, for example:

+    svn:file:///Volumes/svn/repos/management/master/puppet.testing/trunk

+to set-up access for a testing Puppet master as is done manually in the Branch Testing.

 ## Naming

-Module names MUST be normal words, matching [-\\w+] in Ruby (letters, numbers, underscores and dashes), and not containing the namespace separators :: or /.
+Module names must be normal words, matching `[-\\w+]` (letters, numbers, underscores and dashes), and not containing the namespace separators `::` or `/`.
 While it might be desirable to allow module hierarchies, for now modules cannot be nested.

 In the filesystem modules are always referred to by the down-cased version of their name to prevent the potential ambiguity that would otherwise result.

-The module name: site is reserved for local use and should not be used in modules meant for distribution.
+The module name `site` is reserved for local use and should not be used in modules meant for distribution.

 # Internal Organisation